denizenslab/denizenslab.github.io/legal.md

 **PERSONAL INFORMATION WE COLLECT**

-{% if site.analytics.google %}

-Automatically Collected (Google Analytics):

-When you visit the Site, we automatically receive information about your device from your browser, such as your IP address.
-As you browse the Site, we also collect information about how you interact with the Site.
-We refer to this automatically-collected information as “Device Information”.
+When you visit the Site, we may collect certain information about your device and how you interact with the Site—but **only if you consent to the use of analytics cookies**.

-We collect Device Information using cookies.
-“Cookies” are data files that are placed on your device.
-For more information about cookies and how to disable them, visit http://www.allaboutcookies.org.
+We use cookies—small data files stored on your device—to enable this functionality.
+For more information about cookies and how to manage or disable them, visit [www.allaboutcookies.org](https://www.allaboutcookies.org).

-We do this using Google Analytics: <https://www.google.com/intl/en/policies/privacy/>.

-You can opt-out of Google Analytics here: <https://tools.google.com/dlpage/gaoptout>.

-{% else %}

-We do not collect any data about you or use any cookies.

-{% endif %}
+With your consent, we use [**Google Analytics**](https://www.google.com/intl/en/policies/privacy/) to help us understand how visitors use the Site.

+With your consent, we use Google Analytics to help us understand how visitors use the Site so we can improve our services and user experience.
+The information collected through Google Analytics may include:

+* Your anonymized IP address

+* Browser type and version

+* Device type and operating system

+* Referring website or source (how you arrived at the Site)

+* Pages visited and time spent on each page

+* Clicks, scrolls, and other interactions on the Site

+* Approximate geographic location (based on IP address)

+This information is collected and processed by Google Ireland Ltd and may be transferred outside the EU under appropriate safeguards.
+You can learn more about how Google uses your data here: Google Privacy Policy.

 **CHANGES**